Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Growling is a warning sign that should not be ignored.
 While some people appreciate growling because it indicates that the dog is warning them before biting, a growl should not be underestimated because it may indicate that the dog has a low-level threshold or is weak-nerved.

-Signs of Dog Aggression
+Warning Signs of Dog Aggression

 Related to Feeding

-- They growl when eating
+- They growl when eating.

 Related to Sleeping

-- Growl if touched while sleeping
+- They growl if touched while sleeping.

 Related to Being Touched

-- They do not allow children to touch them
+- They do not allow children to touch them.

-- Aggressive when given medicine or shots
+- They are aggressive when given medicine or shots.

 Related to Playing

-- Growl if their toys are touched
+- They growl if their toys are touched.

-- Get too rough when playing
+- They get too rough when playing.

 Related to Being Disciplined

-- React aggressively to being reprimanded
+- They react aggressively to being reprimanded.

-Related to Being Exposed to the Outdoors
+Related to Being Outside

-- Lunge towards other dogs or people
+- They lunge toward other dogs or people.

-- Act aggressively towards strangers
+- They act aggressively towards strangers.

-- Act overly protective of their owners
+- They act overly protective of their owners.

-- They are fence-aggressive and very territorial
+- They act aggressively and are very territorial.

 Possible Causes of Aggressive Behavior in Dogs